syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Find-and-Replace.md

-> Note: TextBodyPart contains the copy of objects from the documents (paragraphs, tables, sections, and so on).
+N> TextBodyPart contains the copy of objects from the documents (paragraphs, tables, sections, and so on).
 So, if you modify the content of the TextBodyPart, it will not affect the objects inside the document.

-Public Constructors

-Table 97 : Public Constructors
+#### Public Constructors

 <table>
 <tr>